cloudfoundry-incubator/spiff/README.md

 ## `(( lambda |x|->x ":" port ))`

 Lambda expressions can be used to define additional anonymous functions.
 They can be assigned to yaml nodes as values and referenced with path expressions to call the function with approriate arguments in other dynaml expressions.
-Since the evaluation result of a lambda expression is a regular value, it can also be passed as argument to function calls and merged as values along stub processing.
 For the final document they are mapped to string values.

 There are two forms of lambda expressions.
 While